 Finally, we have arrived – 75 years of independence!
 No doubt, it is Azadi ka Amrit Mahotsav – what a happy Independence Day thought this is!
-From the midnight of August 15, 1947 to today, India has stood the test of time and is shining on the world map.
+From the midnight of August 15, 1947, to today, India has stood the test of time and is shining on the world map.
 Yes, we still have issues to tackle; yet nothing makes us feel more proud than the fact that India, today, is attracting the global eye.
 Amidst this, design thinking shows incredible promise in showcasing progressive India.

-How Design Thinking can Portray “Atmanirbhar” or Independent India
+How Design Thinking Can Portray “Atmanirbhar” or Independent India

 Just a few examples that are mentioned later on this page are enough to prove how design thinking has almost taken over the progressive Indian scene.
 And it’s not just for the corporate sector.
 This concept holds immense value in all sectors, even while you are teaching a child.